Brad Marchand: Boston Bruins (2009–2025)

 On September 7, 2012, the Bruins extended Marchand's contract by four more years, with his salary carrying an average annual value of $4.5 million.
 When the 2012–13 season was indefinitely delayed due to a lockout, many of Marchand's teammates struck deals to play in European hockey leagues, an option that Marchand met with trepidation.
 He ultimately chose to wait out the lock-out, and did not play professional hockey until the season began in January 2013.
 Paired with Bergeron and Seguin, both of whom spent the lock-out in the Swiss National League, Marchand worried that he would be out of practice compared to his teammates.
 He ultimately scored 18 goals and 18 assists for 36 points in 45 games of the 48-game lockout-shortened season, which in a regular 82-game season anticipated that he would have scored over 30 goals and recorded over 35 assists for 65 points.
-As the Bruins defeated the fifth-seeded Toronto Maple Leafs in seven games in the first round of the 2013 playoffs, Marchand scored his first postseason overtime goal in Game 1 of the second round series against Henrik Lundqvist of the sixth-seeded New York Rangers.
-After defeating the Rangers in five games in the second round and sweeping the top-seeded Pittsburgh Penguins in the third round to clinch their spot in the 2013 Stanley Cup Final, the Presidents' Trophy-winning Chicago Blackhawks overpowered the Bruins in the Finals, defeating them in six games.
+As the Bruins defeated the fifth-seeded Toronto Maple Leafs in seven games in the first round of the 2013 playoffs, Marchand scored his first postseason overtime goal in game one of the second round series against Henrik Lundqvist of the sixth-seeded New York Rangers.
+After defeating the Rangers in five games in the second round and sweeping the top-seeded Pittsburgh Penguins in the third round to clinch their spot in the 2013 Stanley Cup Final, the Presidents' Trophy-winning Chicago Blackhawks overpowered the Bruins in the Final, defeating them in six games.